Wednesday, September 14, 2011

 "Am I bummed not making the top 10?
 Absolutely.
 Is that going to ruin my life?
 No. Did I try my very best?
 Hell yes.
 Just wasn't my destiny."

 Campanella wore a green gown to win the Miss USA crown in June after answering a question about medical marijuana, saying she supported it.

 Lopes ought to also, since it's helpful for AIDS patients.
 But the question she was asked at the pageant was, "If you could change one of your physical characteristics, which one would it be and why?"
 The 25-year-old, 5-foot-10 ½-inch paragon of physical perfection answered, "Thank God I am very-well satisfied with the way God created me, and I wouldn't change a thing.
 I consider myself a woman endowed with inner beauty. ...
 I have acquired many wonderful principles from my family, and I plan to follow these through the rest of my life.
 And now I would like to give all of you a piece of advice: Respect one another."

 Alyssa looks forward to eating pizza again and vacationing with her man, Tudors actor Torrance Coombs.
 Her reign as Miss USA continues through June 2012.

-Her costume, a "feminine George Washington" was doubtless inspired by the Cindy Crawford cover on the 1995 premiere issue of George, VIP John F. Kennendy Jr.'s magazine.
+Her costume, a "feminine George Washington" was possibly inspired by the Cindy Crawford cover on the 1995 premiere issue of George, VIP John F. Kennendy Jr.'s magazine.
 Actress Christina Haag, a former girlfriend of Kennedy's, writes in her recent memoir Come to the Edge that while on vacation, the two were offered an "enormous spliff" by some islanders and found “Jamaican hospitality” was “impossible to refuse.”

 When will we admit that hemp smoking is as American as our icons who smoke it, and respect one another's choices in the USA?